 - A. Adventure Programs.
 The staff member responsible for day-to-day operation of an adventure program must be at least 21 years of age and hold a current certificate of training from the National Camping School or equivalent training approved in this standard, a variance, or an Authorization to Operate. - 1.
 A pool or lake-based aquatics adventure program leader must have a current certificate from the Aquatics section of National Camping School and have specific training provided in the adventure. - 2.
 A boating-based aquatics adventure program leader must have appropriate U.S. Coast Guard training and certification plus - a.
 If canoeing, appropriate training from the American Canoe Association, or equivalent - b.
 If whitewater canoeing, kayaking, or rafting, appropriate training for the class of water and type of craft from the American Canoe Association or American Whitewater or completion of state or other agency licensing requirements for professional whitewater guides - c.
 If large boat, training satisfying the requirements of Standard PS-203. - 3.
-A climbing-based adventure program or activity leader must have a current card from the Climbing section of National Camping School or rock training from the American Mountain Guides Association. - 4.
+A COPE or climbing-based adventure program or activity must meet the staffing requirements of Standard SQ-409.
+If Standard SQ-409 is not appropriate, a variance must be sought. - 4.
 A mountaineering-based adventure activity leader must have trek leader training if only backpacking is involved.
-If off-trail mountaineering is included, the adventure activity leader must have Philmont Ranger Training or Alpine Guide course from the American Mountain Guides Association, or equivalent. - 5.
+If off-trail mountaineering is included, the adventure activity leader must have Philmont Ranger Training or Alpine Guide course from the American Mountain Guides Association (AMGA), or equivalent. - 5.
 A winter-based adventure activity leader must have Okpik or Kanik training or Alpine Guide course from the American Mountain Guides Association, or equivalent. - 6.
-An ice-climbing activity program leader must have successfully completed the American Mountain Guides Association Ice Instructor course and exam.
+An ice-climbing activity program leader on an artificial ice structure must have specific ice-climbing training, experience and/ or certification that could include AMGA, NOLS, EMS or similar.
+An ice-climbing activity program leader on natural ice must have specific ice-climbing training from AMGA or an national equivalency determination pursuant to Standard SA-005.